-The method of question and answer was the customary form of rabbinical teaching.
+The method of question and answer was the customary form of teaching by the Rabbis.
 They would be asked questions and they in turn would ask questions to challenge their students to deeper consideration of the issues being discussed.
 At the opportune time Jesus would respectfully pose a question and have questions asked of Him.
 His questions and answers were of such profundity that all who heard Him were staggered at His understanding and wisdom regarding the Scriptures.